CDCgov/prime-simplereport-site/pages/home.md

   # link:
   #   text: Link to more about that priority
   #   href: /link/
-  content: SimpleReport is a free web-based tool that provides COVID-19 testing sites an easy way to record results for rapid point-of-care tests and quickly report data to public health departments. <br/><br/> SimpleReport is HIPAA-compliant and backed by the Centers for Disease Control (CDC).
+  content: SimpleReport is a free web-based tool that provides COVID-19 testing sites an easy way to record results for rapid point-of-care tests and quickly report data to public health departments. <br/> SimpleReport is HIPAA-compliant and backed by the Centers for Disease Control (CDC).
-  placeholder: true
+  placeholder:
+    src: /assets/img/HeroPlaceholder.svg
+    alt: placeholder
+  vector:
+    src: /assets/img/HeroVector.svg
+    alt: hero-vector
 # tagline: A tagline highlights your approach.
 # intro: |
 #   The tagline should inspire confidence and interest, [focusing on the value](javascript:void(0);) that your overall approach offers to your audience.
 Use a heading typeface and keep your tagline to just a few words, and don’t confuse or mystify.